Customize the position of your elements relative to themselves, to parent or sibling elements, or to the viewport.

 The relativity indicator shows you which element your selected element is positioned relative to.

-An element set to relative positioning is positioned relative to itself.
+Remember, an element set to relative positioning is positioned relative to itself.

 A fixed element is positioned relative to the page body and remains in place even when the page is scrolled